codatio/codat-docs/docs/introduction/first-ten-minutes.md

 ---
 title: "Video guide: Your first ten mins"
-description: "From signing up to syncing in 10 minutes."
+description: "From signing up to syncing data in 10 minutes."
 ---

 import LocalStorageChecklist from "@components/global/LocalStorageChecklist";